kbmair/us-air-quality-analysis-2023/README.md

-# us-air-quality-analysis-2023
+# 📊🗺️ Mapping America’s Air: Wrangling 2023 EPA Pollution Data for Geospatial Insight
-Data wrangling and geospatial visualization of 2023 U.S. air pollution using EPA and Kaggle datasets.
-Analyzes key pollutants and maps their distribution with Python and Tableau.
+This repository hosts the data analysis and geospatial visualization project for air pollution trends across the U.S. in 2023.
+It merges and cleans datasets from the EPA and Kaggle, explores key pollutants (ozone, carbon monoxide, sulfur dioxide, nitrogen dioxide), and visualizes geospatial distributions using Tableau and Python (Pandas).
+Ideal for data wrangling, geospatial analysis, and Tableau mapping enthusiasts!